 Another option is to save your photos to a different drive or a removable zip drive!

-Of course, you can store these photos from your PC onto the cloud as well.
+Of course, you can store these photos from your PC in the cloud as well.
 You can use a service like One Drive to do this easily.
 You can easily move OneDrive folders and files to your PC and back again.